Mvispoel/cellular-automaton/README.md

 - [simple_star_fall](./examples/simple_star_fall.py)
 - [conways_game_of_life](./examples/conways_game_of_life.py)

-Those two example automaton implementations should provide a good start for your own automaton.
+Those example automaton implementations should provide a good start for your own project.

+## Getting Involved
+Feel free to open pull requests, send me feature requests or even join as developer.
+There ist still quite some work to do.

+And for all others, don't hesitate to open issues when you have problems!

 ## Dependencies
 As mentioned above the module depends on [pygame](https://www.pygame.org/news) for visualisation.
 This is the only dependency however.

 ## Licence
-This package is distributed under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0), see [LICENSE](./LICENSE.txt)
+This package is distributed under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0), see [LICENSE.txt](./LICENSE.txt)